MeshIoC/mesh-ioc/README.md

 The rest of the application should avoid instantiating services directly, instead it asks the container to provide them.
 Container makes sure that all dependencies are instantiated and fulfilled.
 Numerous binding options make DI systems like [Inversify](https://inversify.io/) very flexible and versatile.

-Service Mesh is very similar to DI conceptually:
+Mesh IoC is very similar to DI conceptually:

   - `Mesh` is also composition root where all the bindings are declared
   - The services also demarcate their dependencies with a decorator, and the mesh makes sure they are resolved.